openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/verification.rst

 following verification steps:

 #.
 Log in to a controller node.
 #.
-Verify whether the DVS agent is available in the list of Neutron agents:
+Run the :command:`neutron agent-list` command to verify whether the

-#.
-Verify whether the DVS agent is present in the list of Neutron agents and
-   is ready for use:
+   DVS agent is present in the list of Neutron agents and is ready for use:

    * The ``alive`` column should contain the ``:-)`` value.
    * The ``admin_state_up`` column should contain the ``True`` value.